redtexts/texts/gorter_1920_open_letter_to_lenin.md

 What do I need so many words for?
 Look around you, Comrade.
 Look into yourself, and into the Executive Committee!
 Look into all countries of Europe.

-### Feeble Criticism.
+## Feeble Criticism.

 Read the papers of the British Socialist Party, now the Communist Party.
 Read ten, twenty numbers of this paper; read the feeble criticism against the Trade Unions, the Labour Party, the Members of Parliament, and compare this to the paper of the Left Wing.
 A comparison between these two will show you that opportunism is approaching the Third International, in immense masses.
 Once more (through support of the counter-revolutionary workers) to obtain power in Parliament.
 A power after the pattern of the Second International.
 Remember too that soon the USP will enter the Third International, and numerous other Centre parties besides!
 Do you not believe that if you compel these parties to expel Kautsky that a swarm of tens of thousands of other opportunists will come?
 The entire measure of this expulsion is childish.
-An innumerable stream of opportunists is approaching [(32)][notes] -- especially since your brochure.
+An innumerable stream of opportunists is approaching^[In Halle, in one day alone, 500,000 new members came under leaders which only a short while before they themselves had recognised to be worse than the Scheide­mann lot.
+And in Tours, three quarters of the French Socialist Party joined, which until quite recently were for the most part social patriots.] -- especially since your brochure.

 Look at the Dutch Communist Party, once called the Bolshevists of Europe.
 And rightly so, taking into account the conditions.
 Read the brochure about the Dutch Party, how utterly already it has been corrupted by the opportunism of the Second International.
 During the war, and after it, and even to this day, it has pledged itself to the Entente.
 This once brilliant party has become an example of equivocality and deceit.

 But look at Germany, Comrade, the land where the revolution has started.
 There opportunism lives and thrives.
 We were utterly amazed to hear that you defended the attitude of the KPD during the March days.
 But fortunately we learned from your brochure that you did not know the actual course of development.
 You sanctioned the attitude of the KPD-Zentrale, that offered loyal opposition to Ebert, Scheidemann, Hilferding and Crispien, but you evidently did not know, at the time of writing the brochure, that this happened at the same moment Ebert organised troops against the German proletariat, whose general strike was still spread all over Germany, and in which the great majority of the Communist mass strove to bring the revolution, if not to victory (perhaps this was hardly possible as yet), at any rate to a higher strength.
 Whilst the mass by means of strikes and armed revolt, conducted the revolution into a further stage (there has never been anything more hopeful or gigantic than the revolt in the Ruhr region, and the general strike), the leaders offered parliamentary compromises.
-In so doing they supported Ebert against the revolution in the Ruhr region [(33)][notes].
+In so doing they supported Ebert against the revolution in the Ruhr region^[Comrade Pannekoek, who thoroughly knows Germany, had predicted this.
+If the leaders of the Spartacus League were placed before the choice between Parliament and Revo­lution, they would choose Parliament.].
 If ever an example proved how damnable the use of parliamentarism is in the revolution, this is it.
 You see, Comrade, that is parliamentary opportunism, that is compromise with the social patriots and the Independents, which we refuse to accept, and which you try to further.

 And, Comrade, what has already become of the industrial councils in Germany?
 You and the Executive of the Third International had advised the Communists to unite with all the other trends, in order to obtain the leadership of the Trade Unions.
 And what has happened?
 The opposite.
 The industrial Zentrale has well-nigh developed into an instrument of the Trade Unions.
 The Trade Unions are an octopus, strangling everything living that comes within its reach.